maurolepore/ropensci-review/README.md

 ## Outline

+* Introduction
-* Who are you and me?
+  * Who are you and who am I?
   * How can this talk help you?

+* The most important stuff
   * The way we communicate.
   * The way we build and review software.

+* Wrap up
   * Examples.
+  * Takeaways.
   * Questions and comments.

-* Takeaways.
+# Introduction

 ## Who are you?